This chapter describes some functions that are useful mainly for debugging and profiling purposes.

 The argument inlist must be either a single filename or directory name, or a list of filenames and directories.
 The function TestDirectory

-will take create a list of files to be tested by taking any files in inlist, and recursively searching any directories in inlist for files ending in .tst
+will create a list of files to be tested by taking any files in inlist, and recursively searching any directories in inlist for files ending in .tst

 .
 Each of these files is then run through Test